Text score:

 The examples are integrated on the website, where you can read 363 more.

-And big news, this will also be a book, be one of the first to get it (it is a crowdsourcing campaign).
+And big news, this will also be a book, you can buy it wherever you get books.

 SCORE in the Dynamic Strategies Framework of Music Thinking